Tesla asks workers to volunteer to help deliver 30K cars: Report

 Advertisement

-However, this push comes after recent cost-cutting initiatives resulted in company-wide layoffs – which included half of the division that delivers cars to customers in North America, according to a Reuters report.
+However, this push comes after recent cost-cutting initiatives resulted in company-wide layoffs – which included half of the division that delivers cars to customers in North America, according to Reuters.
+Tesla, however, has disputed that report.

 CEO Elon Musk in September said on Twitter that the automaker had transitioned from “production hell” to “delivery logistics hell.”
 The latter, Musk noted, was a far more tractable issue.